rtone1/simple-Animated-Slideshow/README.md

 # simple-Animated-Slideshow

-Easy to use Jquery animated slide show with options to use dot navigation, arrow navigation or both.
+Easy to use Jquery animated slideshow with options to use dot navigation, arrow navigation or both.